A Primer in Launching an ETF Under a Turn-Key Structure

 Needs

-You may need to form a registered investment adviser (RIA) with the U.S. Securities and Exchange Commission (SEC) to launch an ETF.
-This will give a firm the ability to serve as advisor or sub-advisor of the ETF (depending on the platform).
-If a firm solely wants to create a custom index or serve as a sub-advisor, there are platforms with in-house advisors to help create an ETF from the desired index or strategy.
+You may need to form an RIA to launch an ETF, with which ACA can assist.
+This will give a firm the ability to serve as Advisor or Sub-Advisor of the ETF (depending on the platform).
+If a firm solely wants to create a custom index or serve as Sub-Advisor, there are platforms with in-house Advisors to help create the index or strategy into an ETF.

 Which flavor?

-- Co-Branded White Label: This is a pure white-label platform.
+1. Co-Branded White Label: This is a pure white-label platform.
 In this structure, the platform is co-branding the ETF and providing its own sales and marketing.
-Firms can position themselves as the sub-advisor or index sponsor/issuer in this structure.
+Firms can position themselves as the Sub-Advisor or Index Sponsor/Issuer in this structure.
 This model is the most turn-key white-label approach.

-- Bank / Admin-run Platforms: The other side of the series trust space is where bank or admin-run series trusts reside.
-In these structures, the custodian or administrator has pre-created a well-oiled trust structure machine, by which a firm can launch its ETF.
-These ETF structures do not provide an advisor and would require the sponsor to create or bring an RIA to serve in this capacity.
-This model also enables the firm to source other supporting partners, such as ETF marketing/PR, sales, or underlying portfolio management and trading.
+2. Bank / Admin-run Platforms: The other side of the Series Trust space is where Bank or Admin-run Series Trusts reside.
+In these structures, the Custodian or Administrator has pre-created a well-oiled Trust structure machine, by which a firm can launch its ETF.
+These structures do not provide an Advisor and would require the sponsor to create or bring an RIA to serve in this capacity.
+This model also enables the firm to source other supporting partners, such as ETF Marketing/PR, Sales, or underlying portfolio management and trading.

-- Hybrid White Label Platforms: The hybrid between these two structures is where ETF veterans have created the trust structure and engaged all the necessary parties, but can also assist with either marketing, sales, and/or portfolio management and trading support.
+3. Hybrid White Label Platforms: The hybrid between these two structures is where ETF veterans have created the Trust structure and engaged all the necessary parties, but can also assist with either marketing, sales, and/or portfolio management and trading support.
 As opposed to co-branding, in a branded white-label structure, these models allow firms to use their own branding.

 Considerations